 - Use it for ALL rides.

 Conventional wisdom might say that the virtual queue should be used on all attractions no matter how popular.
-This is probably going to depend on how crowded the parks are when they reopen.
+This is probably going to depend on how crowded the parks continue to get now that they are reopened.

-Since we know that Disney will be taping the ground inside the attraction queues to keep a minimum distance between guests, some attractions might not need the virtual queue if the queues don’t fill up.
+Since we know that Disney has put ground markers inside the attraction queues to keep a minimum distance between guests, some attractions might not need the virtual queue if the queues don’t fill up.

 Figuring out which rides will get the virtual queue is anyone’s guess at this time, but it should start with the most popular rides in the parks that are known to have long wait times.